 One such error is the drive showing 0 bytes and you are not able to access any data.
 It is important for you to act quickly and recover all the data present on the drive.

-Let us look at few solutions to the 0 bytes issue:
+Let us look at a few solutions to Hard Drive Showing 0 Bytes Error:

 - In Command Prompt, type chkdsk F: /R and hit Enter. (where F is the drive letter of the drive showing 0 bytes)

 - Just wait for some time before the chkdsk command fixes the 0 bytes hard drive problem.

 Once the process completes, you can access content within your hard drive.

 Solution 2: Change Drive Letter name

 - Click on Start Now right-click on This PC/My Computer and click Manage.

 - Click Disk Management.
 Now right-click on the hard drive that shows 0 bytes.